nniemeir/dotfiles/README.md

 # .files
-These are my configuration files for various applications I use on GNU/Linux, including:
+These are my configuration files and some of my scripts for various applications I use.

+### GNU/LINUX
 * AwesomeWM
 * Cmus
 * Dunst
+* fzf
+* Hyprland
 * Kitty
+* MPV
 * NVIM
 * Picom
 * Ranger